Peter H. Jackson: Biography

-Jackson was a member of the eight that won Gold medal for England in the 1938 British Empire Games.
-In the same games, he won the silver medal rowing in the Single Scull.
+He represented England at the 1938 British Empire Games in Sydney, Australia, where he competed in the eights event, winning a gold medal.
+In the same games, he won the silver medal rowing in the single scull competition.

 Also in 1938, he won the Wingfield Sculls for the third time.

 Jackson was Commanding Officer of the 10th Royal Hussars regiment.